ZipCPU/eth10g/README.md

   - [HDMI transmitter/receiver](rtl/hdmi/vidpipe.v).
 The receiver now accepts video from the RPi and forwards it downstream.
 Either this video, or a blank screen, can then be forwarded to an overlay module.
 The result has now been display (successfully) via the HDMI transmitter.

+  - The 10Gb Ethernet component.
+All four connections are up and running in our test setup.
+The next step will be to verify the router components operation.

+  - This open source [DDR3 SDRAM memory controller](https://github.com/AngeloJacobo/DDR3_Controller).
+While I haven't (yet) measured its performance, I'm expecting this controller to a 2x lower latency when compared with Xilinx's MIG controller.

 - Components assembled, attached, and currently under test include:

-  - The 10Gb Ethernet component is currently connected and undergoing test.
-At present, I still receive a remote fault condition from one of the four connections.
-The other three connections appear to be up and running without fault, but need more testing.

-  - [The CPU-based virtual packet FIFOs](rtl/net/cpunet.v) are integrated, but need further testing.
+  - [The CPU-based virtual packet FIFOs](rtl/net/cpunet.v) are integrated, but not yet tested.

-  - This design uses an open source [DDR3 SDRAM memory controller](https://github.com/AngeloJacobo/DDR3_Controller).
-Integration has been fairly seamless.
-While I haven't (yet) measured its performance, I'm expecting close to a 2x speed improvement over the MIG.

 - Components not yet integrated include:

   - [The SATA Controller](https://github.com/ZipCPU/wbsata).
 This component needs some more development time at present.

-  - While all of the network functionality exists and has been properly integrated, further software development work remains before the switch can be fully demonstrated.

 To track the project's status at a glance, you can check either the [bus blocks testing stoplight chart](doc/eth10g-busblocks.png), or the [10Gb Ethernet